HTML form tag - W3Schools

 The <form> element is a container for different types of input elements, such as: text fields, checkboxes, radio buttons, submit buttons, etc. All the different form elements are covered in this chapter: HTML …

-HTML <form> Tag - Quackit Tutorials
+How to Create a Form in HTML - Quackit Tutorials